 The harder it is to navigate your roof, the more ladders or scaffolding a team will require to easily (and safely) replace your roof.
 Don’t be surprised if there are additional fees for a tough-to-reach roof.

-If you’re getting your roof replaced and when the old roof is torn off it reveals a roof deck in need of repairs, this can be a big issue.
-Not only does this halt the new roof replacement, but will add on more cost in order to repair your roof deck or other parts of your home in order to have a solid base for your new roof.
+If you’re getting your roof replaced and when the old roof is torn off, it reveals a roof deck in need of repair it can be a big issue.
+Not only does this halt the new roof replacement, but it will add on more cost in order to repair your roof deck or other parts of your home in order to have a solid base for your new roof.
 Water damage can cause rotting or sagging that is hidden underneath your existing roof until it’s too late.

 Asphalt shingles are the most commonly used material for residential roofs in America today and probably one of the cheapest.

 Asphalt shingles are made from a combination of inorganic and organic materials like cellulose or glass fibers, which makes them relatively inexpensive to make compared with other roof types.
 Asphalt is a decent option if you live somewhere that gets regular rain or snow throughout the year because it’s fairly resistant to wear and tear.

 Asphalt shingles are also quick to install, which means labor costs are lower for this material.
 One downside, however, is asphalt roofs don’t last very long—typically around 15-20 years, depending on your location and weather.
 So you’ll be paying the price of a new one more than once if you stay in your home for 30+ years.